klindqui/lc-database-v1.0/documents/vm_setup.md

 ## Purpose

-This virtual machine acts as the middleware between the Google Shared Drive and the Neon PostgreSQL database.
-It is responsible for automatically synchronizing, validating, and uploading CSV files into the database.
+This virtual machine acts as the middleware between the Google Shared Drives and the Neon PostgreSQL database.

+Its responsibilities include:

+- Synchronizing CSV files from Google Shared Drives
+- Validating incoming data
+- Uploading data into PostgreSQL
+- Organizing processed files
+- Maintaining pipeline logs
+- Preventing duplicate uploads

 The VM is **not intended to be permanent storage**.
-Its primary purpose is to process incoming data and maintain pipeline logs.
+Its purpose is to automate ingestion while acting as a lightweight processing layer.

 ---